 In the ‘Lost Forever’ series of articles, The Nature Nook will be looking at animal species that have become extinct in the past 500 years or so.
 Now, I should first point out that extinction is a perfectly natural process.
 It has always taken place throughout the history of life on Earth.
 Just as every individual that is born will inevitably die, every species that evolves will eventually become extinct.
 In fact, some 99.99% of all species that have ever lived on our planet are now extinct.

 But extinction rates in the past few hundred years have skyrocketed.
 Experts now believe that the current level of extinction has soared to between 1,000 and 10,000 times the natural rate.
 Almost all of these extinctions have been caused by just one species, one of the most recent additions to the planet: Homo sapiens.

-I will go into more detail about this unprecedented level of extinction in a future article, but for now I’m going to focus on one particular animal that is sadly no longer with us.
+I have gone into more detail about this unprecedented level of extinction in another article, but for now, I’m going to focus on one particular species that is sadly no longer with us.
 The last known individual of this species died exactly 137 years ago to this day, on 12 August 1883.
 It’s the quagga.

 The Lost Zebra

 So what on earth is a quagga?
 Well, this is a rare early photograph of one.

 As you can probably tell from the stripes running down the animal’s head and neck, the quagga was a type of zebra.
 However, unlike any living zebra, its stripes faded and eventually disappeared towards the rear of its body, revealing a light brown rump and white underparts.